pezra/exhal/README.md

 {:ok, %ExHal.Document{...}, %ExHal.ResponseHeader{...}}
 ```

-The list of fields, and their types is also available.
+The list of fields is also available.
 This makes it possible to dynamically build user interfaces.

 ```elixir
 iex> ExHal.get_form(doc, "create-form")